MicrosoftDocs/xamarin-docs/docs/essentials/phone-dialer.md

 ---
 title: "Xamarin.Essentials: Phone Dialer"
-description: "The PhoneDialer class in Xamarin.Essentials enables an application to open a web link in the optimized system preferred browser or the external browser." ms.assetid: E7457942-4D7B-4195-A2FF-417919B9537F
+description: "The PhoneDialer class in Xamarin.Essentials enables an application to open a phone number in the dialer" ms.assetid: E7457942-4D7B-4195-A2FF-417919B9537F
 author: jamesmontemagno
 ms.author: jamont